tommycho1223/Power_Outage_Analysis/README.md

 | 2012 | 6 | Minnesota | East North Central | -0.1 | 2279 | 18.2 | severe weather | 2550 | 2012-06-19 04:30:00 | 2012-06-20 23:00:00 |
 | 2015 | 7 | Minnesota | East North Central | 1.2 | 2279 | 18.2 | severe weather | 1740 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00 |

 - I notice that **climate_region** has non-trivial missingness, and I will analyze it using the permutation test in **Assessment of Missingness** to see if the missingness depended on **us_state**.
 For now, I decided not to remove the `NaN` values because I want to investigate the reason for the missing values.
-However, I will create other datasets without `NaN` values when I perform permutation tests to ensure accuracy in the analysis.
+However, I will create other datasets without `NaN` values when I perform permutation tests, and Baseline and Final Model to ensure accuracy in the analysis.

 ### Univariate Analysis